-The Scottish Parent Teacher Council is the national organisation for PTAs in Scotland and runs an independent helpline service for all parents/carers.
-They can be contacted by phone on 0131 226 4378 or email sptc@sptic.info or write to SPTC, Mansfield Traquair Centre, 15 Mansfield Place, Edinburgh EH3 6BB.
+The Scottish Parent Teacher Council (now known as Connect) is the national organisation for PTAs in Scotland and runs an independent helpline service for all parents.
+They can be contacted by phone on 0131 474 6199, or email on info@connect.scot or write to Connect, Mansfield Traquair Centre, 15 Mansfield Place, Edinburgh EH3 6BB.